Act 166 Information

 Where can we use the funds?

 Unless you live in a School District that has chosen to create an Act 166 "Regions" -- limiting parents to use funds only in programs within its School District --- you can use the funds in any prequalified program EVEN IF THE PROGRAM IS OUTSIDE YOUR HOME DISTRICT.
-There are very few Act 166 regions and the list can be found HERE
+As of Junly 1, 2020, there are no Act 166 regions under review for 2020/21.
+An updated list can be found HERE

 How do I get information from the School Districts?